Unifying learning and teaching through a governed, system-led platform

 Research foundation

 Before I joined the project, the team had completed a Discover & Define research phase covering a review of 100+ Moodle units across faculties, 14 student focus groups with 56 students, 24 staff mini-groups with 50 staff, and 7 landscape interviews with staff from Australian and overseas universities.
-I was brought in to translate those findings into a design system.
+I was brought in to translate those findings into a governed learning model.

 To build my own understanding of the problem space, I independently reviewed units across faculties, capturing screenshots to document structural variation firsthand.
-I also reviewed LMS platforms in use at other Australian universities, such as Victoria University and The Australian National University, synthesising findings into a structured comparison to identify what a governed Monash system needed to achieve.
+I then looked outward, reviewing how other Australian universities structure their LMS environments: Victoria University on Brightspace, ANU on Canvas, and UQ on Blackboard.

 Why Moodle made this harder

-This meant the solution was never going to be a simple interface fix.
-It required compensating for architectural flexibility through a governed template system.
+The other three institutions get structural consistency from their platform by default.
+Open-source Moodle leaves that entirely to each faculty, which is exactly what allowed fragmentation to take hold: the solution was never going to be a simple interface fix, it required compensating for architectural flexibility through a governed template system.

 Structural variation at institutional scale